What is inclusive education?

 UNICEF is the world’s leading organisation working to protect and improve the lives of every child.
 How does your work with CBM engage UNICEF?

 The majority of the world’s countries have committed to the rights of children with disabilities and to leaving no one behind in development.
-Early childhood programs need to ensure that their staffs, including front line community workers, have the knowledge and skills they need to support infants and young children with disabilities and their families to participate in these programs.
+Early childhood programs need to ensure that their staff, including front line community workers, have the knowledge and skills they need to support infants and young children with disabilities and their families to participate in these programs.
 In addition, early childhood programs need to strengthen the availability of and coordination with disability specific services so that children and their parents have access to the supports they need.

 At the same time, parents and children with disabilities need to feel that they and their children belong.
-Parents and families who have a child with disability need to understand their rights, feel supported by their families and neighbours and have access to both general early childhood programs and disability-specific support services Building communities that are inclusive, welcoming and supportive of children with disabilities is often driven by policy and investment by governments and donors and advocacy by disabled peoples organisations to create the spaces – like inclusive early childhood centres – for people to see inclusion in practice.
+Parents and families who have a child with disability need to understand their rights, feel supported by their families and neighbours and have access to both general early childhood programs and disability-specific support services.
+Building communities that are inclusive, welcoming and supportive of children with disabilities is often driven by policy and investment by governments and donors and advocacy by disabled peoples’ organisations to create the spaces – like inclusive early childhood centres – for people to see inclusion in practice.

 The Australian Department of Foreign Affairs and Trade (DFAT) is a key partner for your work.
-How have you worked with them on Inclusive Education?
+How have you worked with them on inclusive education?

 The Australian government is a leader in disability inclusive development and we are privileged to work with DFAT in its efforts.
-In 2019 our engagement with the Education Section at DFAT focused on strengthening staff capacity to design and implement inclusive education programs.
+In 2019, our engagement with the Education Section at DFAT focused on strengthening staff capacity to design and implement inclusive education programs.
 It has supported improved disability inclusion in Australian Aid education programs.
 We also supported the Education Section to contribute to international efforts on improving access to education and education outcomes for children with disabilities.
-We do this through working directly with the section, supporting them in implementing activities and also by participating in events like the Education Forum and Pacific Ministerial Forum on Early Childhood Development.
+We do this through working directly with the Section, supporting them in implementing activities and also by participating in events like the Education Forum and Pacific Ministerial Forum on Early Childhood Development.